Detailed Explanation of Advanced Settings

 For H.265 encoding, the bitrate will be significantly reduced.
 Please use the visual quality of the picture to determine whether the CRF numerical value is reasonable.

-If it is used as a collection, the CRF numerical parameter can be set to 12.
+If it is used for collection-level output, the CRF numerical parameter can be set to 12.

 The smaller the CRF value, the less the loss of the picture after the operation, and the larger the volume (bitrate) of the exported finished video.